UCSolarCarTeam/Helios-Motor-Efficiency/README.md

 ShiftAndFitAllData

-   Comines shifted standard data (by the mean difference) with the custom motor data.
+   	Combines shifted standard data (by the mean difference) with the custom motor data.
 Assigns 10x weight to the custom data and fits the combined data
    	Outputs the coefficients to a table

 To Run: